A Well-Balanced Data Diet: How Brands Can Rely Less On Cookies

 None of this means that you should stop using cookies altogether.
 It is a data point that does have its uses.
 But it should be nowhere near the top of your data arsenal, and it should be something for which the customer has to give consent, with clarity of purpose.
 Give customers the ability to opt out at any time, either with some of their information (such as their email or their cookies) or with all of it.
 And once they have opted out, that element can no longer be tracked.
 Period.
 An opted-out user may come back, but it’s guaranteed they won’t if you have lost their trust.

 HOW LINEATE CAN HELP

 Now, it can be difficult to keep track of which data points need to be deleted from which profile across all of your marketing campaigns.
 And it’s imperative that US-based brands have tools in place that allow them to manage customer consent in light of upcoming California data privacy laws.

 One option for brands looking to put customer privacy at the forefront is Lineate’s Consent Manager.
 Specifically, Consent Manager “allows brands to give customers access to their data while providing a central way of managing, tracking, and optimizing for consent collection on an operational level.”
 What does this mean in action?
 For starters, it makes it easy for brands to provide consumers the ability to access, limit, or erase their data from a company’s database as outlined in the law.
 This tool also allows brands to layer opt-in preferences into segments that are used in campaigns (i.e. ensuring that any customers who’ve opted out of display ads but are fine with email are sorted accordingly).
 Plus, Consent Manager provides high-level reports on customer consent by channel and device to give marketers a concrete idea of where consent messaging works and where it isn’t.

-To explore Consent Manager, please schedule a demo!
-And remember—there is nothing inherently wrong with using cookies, just so long as you remember that is is a ‘sometimes food.’
+To learn more about the Consent Manager, book a quick call with our SA team.
+And remember—there is nothing inherently wrong with using cookies, just so long as you remember that it is a ‘sometimes food.’